sudheerj/javascript-interview-questions/README.md

       ```
 162. ### What would be the result of 1+2+'3'?
      The output is going to be `33`.
 Since `1` and `2` are numeric values, the result of first two digits is going to be a numeric value `3`.
 The next digit is a string type value because of that the addition of numeric value `3` and string type value `3` is just going to be a concatenation value `33`.
+163. ### What is a debugger statement?
+     The debugger statement invokes any available debugging functionality, such as setting a breakpoint.
+If no debugging functionality is available, this statement has no effect.
+     For example, in the below function a debugger statement has been inserted.
+So execution is paused at the debugger statement just like a breakpoint in the script source.
+     ```javascript
+     function getProfile() {
+     // code goes here
+     debugger;
+     // code goes here
+     }
+     ```
+164. ### What is the purpose of breakpoints in debugging?
+     You can set breakpoints in the javascript code once the debugger statement is executed and debugger window pops up.
+At each breakpoint, javascript will stop executing, and let you examine the JavaScript values.
+After examining values, you can resume the execution of code using play button.
+165. ### Can I use reserved words as identifiers?
+     No, you cannot use the reserved words as variables, labels, object or function names.
+Let's see one simple example,
+     ```javascript
+     var else = "hello"; // Uncaught SyntaxError: Unexpected token else
+     ```